gilcrest/dbt-cue/README.md

 ## Output

-The below output is from CUE, you'll find it basically a match (minus spaces) for the [Source example](https://docs.getdbt.com/reference/source-properties#example).
+The below output is from CUE, you'll find it basically a match (minus spaces) of the [Source example](https://docs.getdbt.com/reference/source-properties#example).
+I have added some additional examples beyond the example to demonstrate things like using `accepted_values` tests, etc.

 ```yml
 version: 2